saidvandeklundert/go/README.md

 #### pointers:

+Pointers store the memory address of a value.
 There is a pointer type for every type.

 Go is `pass by value`.
 When a non-reference type is passed to a function, the function will not operate on that data.
 Instead, it will create a copy and use that copy inside the body of the function.
 This is giving a certain amount of isolation and immutability.

 It is possible to pass a pointer to a function.This can be used in case you want to have a function change the value of a non-reference type outside the function.

+`*` is known as the dereferencing operator.
+It is used to declare a pointer variable and to access the value stored in the address.

+`&` is known as the address operator.
+It generates a pointer to it's operand.

 ```go
 // the '*' (indirection operator) returns the value of the pointer
 // the '&' (address operator) returns the pointer to a value

 // Declare integer-type pointer:
 var PointerInteger *int